Last updated: 13/10/20

 There are hundreds of mortgage deals to pick from, so finding the best mortgage for you can be challenging, time consuming and, if you get it wrong, incredibly costly.

 When beginning your hunt for a mortgage, a good place to start is with internet research.
 Searching online can give you a starting point to identify mortgage types, and an idea of the rates available.
 After your initial internet research, an independent mortgage broker can then provide a more in-depth search for mortgage deals that are suitable for you.
-Here’s a breakdown of the most common types of mortgage deals or products.
+In this article we’ll break down the different types of mortgages available.

 Fixed rate mortgages